ANNarchy/ANNarchy/docs/intro/Rationale.rst

     I(t) = \sum_{i=1}^{N_{\text{synapses}}} w_i (t) \cdot r_i (t - d)

-Mean-firing rate networks require much more intercommunication between neurons than spiking neurons, because the weighted sum has to be computed at every time step for all incoming synapses.
-In spiking networks, the weighted sum can be only updated when some pre-synaptic emits a spike, which is a relatively rare event.
+Mean-firing rate networks require much more intercommunication between neurons than spiking neurons, because the weighted sum has to be computed at each time step for all incoming synapses.
+In spiking networks, the weighted sum is only updated when some pre-synaptic neuron emits a spike, which is a relatively rare event.

 Goal of the ANNarchy simulator
 =======================================